 It will take three years to swap out the remaining millions of boxes and get every customer HD-ready, and they’ll be working with manufacturers of mobile dishes as well to make sure that no one is left out.
 Your friends at Solid Signal will be here every step of the way to make sure the transition is smooth for you, and we do have three years to help you through it.

-For my part, I’m happy to see this change.
 I actually advocated for this ten years ago but I understand now it didn’t make financial sense.
 Today we’re more than 7 years since digital broadcasting came to local channels and the last SD-only TV was made close to 10 years ago.
 Seriously, it’s about time.
-I feel bad for those people who are still hanging on, but remember if you have an SD TV you don’t have to change it but you do have to change that SD receiver.